 By means of 3D breast measurement preceding the operation and by using flap transplants, every effort is made to obtain breasts of equal size during one operation.
 If additional correction is needed, the breast shape can be adjusted by means of adipose tissue transplantation in conjunction with nipple formation.

 Correction using Acellular Tissue Matrix

 Increasing the breast size by means of implants is a complicated procedure.
-In order to rebuild a beautiful and natural-looking breast it is important to choose a correct size of the implant and the best place for inserting it.
+In order to rebuild a beautiful and natural-looking breast, it is important to choose the correct size of the implant and the best place for inserting it.
 We use an incision in the armpit area and a semi-endoscopic method, with no scars left on the breast.